Compare electric bicycle insurance options and prices with Assetsure

 Electric bikes can cost a lot more than regular bikes, but if you use yours as day-to-day transport, then locking it up outside a shop or train station is probably a necessary part of your routine.

-But even locked bicycles are at huge risk of theft - according to the Office of National Statistics, there were 317,000 incidents of bicycle theft in 2018.
+But even locked bicycles are at huge risk of theft - according to the Office of National Statistics, 273,000 incidents of bicycle theft in 2019.